simolima/My_recommendations/README.md

 I wanted to have my dataset in nodal form so i created a bipartite nodal network where movies and users are the nodes and arcs between the are weighted with the ratings given by a user to that film.

 ## Goals
-The goal was implements two different types of reccomendation system, one that i could deploy on Heroku based on Item-Item similarity were my Item are the movies and one based on User-User similarity.
+The goal was to implement two different types of reccomendation system, one that i could deploy on Heroku based on Item-Item similarity were my Item are the movies and one based on User-User similarity.
 Item-Item similarity works in the following way , for every film i create a similarity matrix (i decided for Pearson similarity) where every pair film-film has a similarity score.
 User-User similarity works in the following way , for every user i create a similarity matrix (i decided for Pearson similarity) where every pair user-user has a similarity score.